telerik/kendo-ui-core/docs/web/timepicker/overview.md

 # TimePicker Overview

-[Kendo UI TimePicker widget](http://demos.telerik.com/kendo-ui/timepicker/index) lets users select time values from a predefined list or enter new ones.
+The [Kendo UI TimePicker widget](http://demos.telerik.com/kendo-ui/timepicker/index) lets users select time values from a predefined list or enter new ones.
 It supports configurable options for the format, minimum/maximum time, and interval between the predefined values in the list.

 ## Getting Started